BKaya44/server-guides/SFTP_configuration.md

 - **Permission Denied Errors**: Check directory ownership and permissions.
 The chroot directory must be owned by `root:root` with `755` permissions.
 - **Cannot Access Subdirectories**: Ensure the user owns the subdirectories and has the necessary permissions.
 - **SSH Service Fails to Restart**: If there are syntax errors in `sshd_config`, the SSH service will fail to restart.
 Use `sudo sshd -t` to test the configuration before restarting.

 ---

-## **Conclusion**

-By following these steps, you've set up a secure SFTP environment that allows `ftpuser00` to access and manage files within the `/var/www/example.com/html` directory.
-This setup is scalable and can be extended to additional users and directories as needed.

----